mayfair, london (an insider’s guide)

 Grosvenor Square, Mayfair, London

 Grosvenor Square’s prime Mayfair location quickly made it a favourite base for the country’s most powerful families.
-Photo: Peter Wetherell/Wikimedia Commons (cc-by-2.0)

-the blitz and its aftermath
+The Blitz and its aftermath

 The heavy bombing of London in the Second World War forced many businesses to relocate from their “city” addresses to Mayfair, where they converted residential homes into offices.
 In fact, the American Embassy had its headquarters in Grosvenor Square until 2008.
 However, many other buildings began to be reclaimed for residential use in the 1990s, building Mayfair’s reputation as the leading district for period conversions and grand freehold townhouses.
-Curzon Street is home to Crewe House, one of the few eighteenth century Mayfair mansions still standing.
+Curzon Street is home to Crewe House, one of the few eighteenth-century Mayfair mansions still standing.

 A picnic in Hyde Park, London.